Request path and method

 }

-Parameters: limit and offset
+Use the limit and offset parameters

-The limit and offset parameters are used when query results are paginated.
-The limit parameter specifies the maximum number of data points that are returned on each page for a subquery.
+The limit parameter specifies the maximum number of data points to return in each timeline for a subquery.
 The default value of the limit parameter is 0.
-The default value 0 indicates that no limits are placed on the number of returned data points.
-The offset parameter specifies the number of data points that you want to skip for a subquery.
-The default value of the offset parameter is 0.
-The default value 0 indicates that no data points are skipped.
+The default value 0 specifies that no limits are placed on the number of returned data points.

 If you want to obtain the data points whose rankings are 1001 to 1500, set the limit parameter to 500 and the offset parameter to 1000.